-The version 3.0 introduces non-security relevant changes in order to adapt to MIPS and PowerPC platforms with newer kernel version.
-It is functionally equivalent to CoCo Crypto Module 2.0.
-In addition to the configurations tested by the laboratory, vendor-affirmed testing was performed using CoCo Crypto Module 2.0 on the following platforms:
+The version 3.0.1 introduces non-security relevant changes in order to adapt to kernel version 4.4 and 3.0 introduces non-security relevant changes in order to adapt to MIPS and PowerPC platforms with newer kernel version.
+It is functionally equivalent to Nokia Crypto Module 2.0.
+In addition to the configurations tested by the laboratory, vendor-affirmed testing was performed using Nokia Crypto Module 2.0 on the following platforms: